-6.7 Deprovision Instances and Instance Groups
+7.9 Deprovision Instances and Instance Groups

-Deprovisioning Tower does not automatically deprovision instances since clusters do not currently distinguish between a instance that was taken offline intentionally or due to failure.
+Re-running the setup playbook does not automatically deprovision instances since clusters do not currently distinguish between an instance that was taken offline intentionally or due to failure.
 Instead, shut down all services on the Tower instance and then run the deprovisioning tool from any other instance:

 - 1. Shut down the instance or stop the service with the command, ansible-tower-service stop. - 2.
-Run the deprovision command \$ awx-manage deprovision_instance ---hostname=<name used in inventory file> from another instance to remove it from the Tower cluster registry AND the RabbitMQ cluster registry.
+Run the deprovision command \$ awx-manage deprovision\instance ---hostname=<name used in inventory file> from another instance to remove it from the Tower cluster registry AND the RabbitMQ cluster registry.

+'''

 Example: awx-manage deprovision_instance ---hostname=hostB

+'''